Athul2609/GEHC-PCC23/README.md

 # GEHC PCC 2023 Finals Project - Explainable AI

 ## Project Overview
 This repository contains the code and resources for our GEHC PCC 2023 Finals Project on Explainable AI.
 The project focuses on developing three distinct modules: a model for explaining images, another model for explaining textual data, and a user-friendly chatbot for interactive interactions with our AI models.
+We have integrated all these componenets to our site.

 ## Project Ideas